-Social media recruiting is an HR strategy to better attract active and passive job candidates.
-Firms create a presence on social media sites to bolster their brand and interest people in applying for jobs.
+To pursue social media recruiting, organizations create a presence on social media sites as a way to bolster their brand, showcase their corporate culture and, ultimately, interest people in applying for jobs.

 Why use social media for recruitment?